binkley/modern-java-practices/README.md

 sample builds for Gradle and Maven with a focus on _hygiene_ and best build practices.

-**NB** &mdash; This is a "work in progress".
-Parts are still bullet points.

-Try out the builds:
+Try out the Gradle and Maven builds:

 ```
 $ ./gradlew build